 Over Jumps, success in a hurdle race doesn’t trigger a penalty in a chase nor vice versa.
 The penalties in some of Britain’s most significant handicap races are often different from those in everyday handicaps.
 In the Grand National, for example, there is no penalty for winning a race after the weights have been published.

 In some Pattern races and conditions races horses are also required to carry a penalty depending on the level of any recent victories.
 While no horses are required to carry a penalty in a Group 1 race, in a Group 2 race, horses will often carry a penalty if they have previously won another Group 2 or a Group 1.
 Results from up to 16 (but normally between nine and five) months previous can be considered, but this varies based on the races and the time of year they are run.

 |Race day||Entries made||Weights published||Ratings used for weights|

 |Saturday||Monday||Tuesday||Day after entry|

-The ratings are updated on a weekly basis and published every Tuesday at 07:00.
+The ratings are updated on a weekly basis and published every here every Tuesday.
 These figures take into account all performances in all races from the previous racing week, including British runners abroad.
 For handicapping purposes, the racing week starts every Sunday and ends every Saturday night.